technophil98/AVR-Toolbox/README.md

 ### Removing CrossPack-AVR

-CrossPack-AVR seems pretty cool from the outside with its convinient installer but is really outdated.
-The bundled `avrdude` and `avr-libc` are several version behind the latest release.
-Plus, usb communication doesn't seem to work really well.
+CrossPack-AVR seems pretty cool from the outside with its convenient installer but is really outdated.
+The bundled `avrdude` and `avr-libc` are several versions behind the latest release.
+Plus, USB communication doesn't seem to work really well.
 Here's how to uninstall it:

 1) Open `Terminal` then enter `cd /usr/local/`
 2) List every CrossPack folder with `ls | grep CrossPack`